-The Tsunami Alerting Algorithm
+The Tsunami Algorithm

-GDACS tsunami alert calculations are triggered by earthquakes that occur in or near the water.
-The logic for the tsunami alert is based on (1) the magnitude of the earthquake, (2) the depth of the earthquake, (3) the maximum wave height at any coast reach by the tsunami.
+GDACS tsunami calculations are triggered by earthquakes that occur in or near the water.
+The logic for the tsunami notification is based on (1) the magnitude of the earthquake, (2) the depth of the earthquake, (3) the maximum wave height at any coast reach by the tsunami.
 The first two parameters are used to look up a tsunami wave height calculation in the JRC Tsunami Database (containing over 132000 scenarios).

 For each earthquake of magnitude exceeding 6.5 occuring in a location with positive water depth (from ETOPO30), the tsunami database is queried for the closest matching scenario.
 Scenarios have been calculated for 13800 locations covering tsunamogenic areas (from NOAA database) for magnitudes ranging from 6.5M to 9.5M with steps of 0.25M.